 - Family and Friends: They can be supportive in many ways ranging from helping with house chores to keeping you company to providing another listening ear at doctors visits.
 These people want to help you and are there for you.
 When they ask how they can help, be honest.

 - Health Care Team: They know your unique cancer experience and have expertise ranging from side effect management to various topics in oncology to available community resources.
 Don’t hesitate to talk to them so they can help you or direct you to the services that you need.

-- Support Groups: Cancer support groups bring together people who have cancer or have been impacted by cancer so that they can help each other through the experience.
+- Cancer Support Groups: Support groups bring together people who have cancer or have been impacted by cancer so that they can help each other through the experience.
 Oftentimes, it helps to share your feelings and learn from those who know or have been through something similar.
 This a great place for support and to learn about ways to cope with cancer.
-CSC has an online support community called the Living Room where you are able to join licensed support groups, discussion boards, as well as have the ability to create your webpage.
-Click here for more information and to join.
+The Cancer Support Community has an online support community called the Living Room where you are able to join licensed support groups, discussion boards, as well as have the ability to create your webpage.
+More information and to join the Living Room .

 - Spiritual help: Many people affected by cancer often times turn to their spiritual side to help them through their cancer.
 Spiritual help can include a church, synagogue, meditation, or simply a quiet place.
 Reading, talking with others, and reaching out to those in a spiritual setting can help lend you peace and strength.